How to monitor app protection policies

 Website learning for Windows Information Protection: This report shows which websites are attempting to cross policy boundaries.

-Once the App protection user report data is displayed, you can aggregate data by the following:
+After the App protection user report data is shown, you can aggregate data by the following:

-- Validation result: The data shows up grouped by app protection status, which can be failure, warning or success.
+- Validation result: The data is grouped by app protection status, which can be "failure," "warning," or "success."

-- App name: The data shows up grouped by apps (the actual app name) with failure, warning, or success.
+- App name: The data is grouped by the actual app name.
+Again, the status can be "failure," "warning," or "success."